 - Cannot grasp a rattle.

 - Does not roll from side to side.

 - Or does not place weight on forearms while lying on tummy.

-All children are different and their development cannot be foreshadowed down to the very day.
-But parents should definitely stay on watch and report any concerns they have about development to their infant’s doctor.
+All children are different, and their development cannot be foreshadowed down to the very day.
+But parents should stay on watch and report any concerns they have about development to their infant’s doctor.
 As the parent, you know best in your gut when something may be wrong or off.
-Even if your hunch is wrong, it is worth it to discuss concerns with your physician and receive a prescription to a physical therapist.
+Even if your hunch is wrong, it is worth discussing concerns with your physician and receiving a prescription for a physical therapist.

 We are experienced helpers, Infant Physical Therapy Westchester, in all stages of a child’s life here at Physical Therapy 4 Kids.
 We concentrate on fostering gross motor development and encouraging proper movement.
 Our gentle, time-tested methods start with educating parents on the degree of problems and all possible solutions.
 We patiently and enthusiastically demonstrate all corrective exercises and activities we perform so parents may continue therapy as needed at home.
 We suggest effective, affordable toys you may use to reinforce our efforts.

 It is never too early to start and keep your child on the right track.
 Do not rule out Infant Physical Therapy Westchester because you feel your baby is too young.
-Consult our handy Developmental Milestones Chart to check your infant’s progress thus far and determine if physical therapy can help.
+Consult this handy Developmental Milestones Website to check your infant’s progress thus far and determine if physical therapy can help.